Types of Fish tank filter – a brief overview!

 A sponge filter is usually as simple as a sponge attached to a riser tube.
 Water is drawn through the sponge and out the other end of the tube, either by airlift or by powerhead.
 Simply connect the unit with an air pump thru airline tubing and provide both aeration and filtration for your fish.

-These filters are perfect for Fry Betta Shrimp tanks, and they are easily cleaned by gently squeezing the sponge in a bucket of tank water.
+This fish tank filter is perfect for Fry Betta Shrimp tanks, and they are easily cleaned by gently squeezing the sponge in a bucket of tank water.

 Sponge filters are extremely useful, but they aren’t decorative, so they are much more often used in breeding and rearing tanks rather than in display setups.
 These sponge filters do not trap fish fry and are safe for small size fish like dwarf cichlid, guppy, killifish, etc. They are useful as a breeding filter or as a secondary filter.
 Or they can be used as pre-filtration unit by fitting to an external or a top filter.